 FSMA and the Dairy Industry

-Modern dairy companies understand the regulatory and consumer demands to ensure quality and safety with their products.
+Modern dairy companies must understand regulatory and consumer demands to ensure the quality and safety of products produced.
 The right technology can make meeting these demands easier.

-If your team manages suppliers and required supply chain documentation manually, it could be costing you time and money and exposing your business to unnecessary risk.
-TraceGains works with more than thirty leading dairy companies like Organic Valley, HP Hood, and Agri-Mark to automate supplier and document management, allowing these companies to do more with fewer resources.
+If your team manages suppliers and supply chain documentation manually, it could be costing you time and money and exposing your business to unnecessary risk.
+TraceGains works with more than 30 leading dairy companies like Organic Valley, HP Hood, and Agri-Mark to automate supplier and document management, allowing them to do more with fewer resources.

 To learn more, download our complimentary eBook “Dairy: The Struggle for Safer Standards.”